Date Established: 2/17/2015

-This policy applies to pre-existing family, personal, and/or romantic relationships, as well as those that commence during the course of employment-related or academic supervision.
+This policy applies to pre-existing family, personal, or romantic relationships, as well as those that commence during the course of employment-related or academic supervision.
 This policy does not prohibit socializing or friendships that may occur in the context of a work or academic relationship, unless the extent of the relationship may call into question the objectivity of a supervisor, manager, or instructor in determining the terms and conditions of employment, academic advancement, research, or procurement decisions.

 The shifting of responsibility for academic, employment, or other decisions in order to eliminate the appearance of impropriety that can result from nepotism.
-This may include, but is not limited to, recusal from an evaluative process and/or an alternative means of reporting, assessment, and evaluation.
+This may include, but is not limited to, recusal from an evaluative process or an alternative means of reporting, assessment, and evaluation.
 Alternative arrangements must be in accordance with applicable laws, regulations, policies, and collective bargaining agreements.